mxagar/spark_big_data_guide/02_Spark/README.md

 df = df.withColumn("newCol", df.oldCol + 1)
 ```

-However, Spark SQL dataframes are inmutable, i.e., we are creating a new dataframe.
+However, Spark SQL dataframes are immutable, i.e., we are creating a new dataframe.
 Notes:

 - `df.colName` is a `Column` object, which comes up often.
 We can also convert a column name string into a `Column` with `pyspark.sql.functions.col`.
 - `withColumn()` returns the **entire table/dataframe** with a new column.
 If we want to change a column content, we need to write `"oldCol"` instead of `"newCol"` in the first argument.
 We can use it to rename columns, too.
 The second argment **must** be a `Column` object, created as `df.colName` or `col("colName")`.